lagimik/PartnerCrucible/IndustryCloud.md

 Source | Description | Notes
 :----- | :-----  | :-----
 [Microsoft Cloud for Financial Services Partner Assets](https://partner.microsoft.com/en-us/asset/collection/microsoft-cloud-for-financial-services-partner-assets#/) | Partner assets for the Microsoft Cloud for Financial Services.
-[MCFSI Training Environment](https://docs.microsoft.com/en-us/learn/modules/training-environment-preparation/) | Microsoft Cloud for Financial Services is a conflux of Microsoft Dynamics 365 and Microsoft 365.
+[Microsoft Cloud for Financial Services Training Environment](https://docs.microsoft.com/en-us/learn/modules/training-environment-preparation/) | Microsoft Cloud for Financial Services is a conflux of Microsoft Dynamics 365 and Microsoft 365.
 To take advantage of the Cloud for Financial Services solution and the rest of this learning path, we recommend that you have access to both clouds. | Microsoft Learn
 [Microsoft Cloud for Financial Services Trial](https://aka.ms/solutioncenter) | Microsoft Cloud for Financial Services offers a free limited trial for 30 days  | Solutions Center